ElsonFilho/AI-Agents/README.md

-# An Introduction to Multi-AI Agent Systems
+# An Introduction to Multi AI Agent Systems
 ![screenshot](Picture.png)
-Artificial Intelligence is evolving rapidly, and one of its most exciting advancements is Multi-AI Agent Systems.
+Artificial Intelligence is evolving rapidly, and one of its most exciting advancements is Multi AI Agent Systems.
 These systems enable multiple AI Agents to collaborate to achieve complex objectives.
 I found this to be one of the most fascinating recent developments in the field.
 This fundamentally changes how machines interact with the world and plays a crucial role in AI's future progress.

-In this article, I provide an overview of Multi-AI Agent Systems covering their core concepts, architectures, and applications to help you understand the field and take your first steps into it.
+In this article, I provide an overview of Multi AI Agent Systems covering their core concepts, architectures, and applications to help you understand the field and take your first steps into it.

 ## AI Agents